apache/arrow-site/_posts/2025-12-03-parquet-late-materialization-deep-dive.md

 let reader = ParquetRecordBatchReader::new(array_reader, plan);
 ```

-I've drawn a simple flowchart to help you understand:
+I've drawn a simple flowchart that illustrates this flow to help you understand:

 <figure style="text-align: center;">
   <img src="{{ site.baseurl }}/img/late-materialization/fig2.jpg" alt="Predicate-first pipeline flow" width="100%" class="img-responsive">
 </figure>

-Once the pipeline exists, the next question is **how to represent and combine these sparse selections** (the **Row Mask** in the diagram), which is where `RowSelection` comes in.
+Now that you understand how this pipeline works, the next question is **how to represent and combine these sparse selections** (the **Row Mask** in the diagram), which is where `RowSelection` comes in.

 ### 2.2 Logical ops on row selectors (`RowSelection::and_then`)